nepx/halfix/compatibility.md

 Boots from CD and runs.

 ### Damn Small Linux
 Boots from CD and runs.
-Slightly longer boot time.
+Slightly longer boot time than Windows XP.

 ### Debian
 No PAE.
 Kernel doesn't like that.

 ### Red Star OS 2
 Boots fine, but mouse doesn't work.
-I suspect it has something to do with the outport.
+I suspect it has something to do with the keyboard controller outport.

 ## ReactOS
 Works fine, from the LiveCD.
 VGA emulation is funky, though.
 Icons don't render.
-Hopefully VESA will fix that.
+Hopefully enabling VESA will fix that.